-While Australia is more famous for its hot temperatures than its cold ones, cities like Melbourne, Adelaide, Canberra, and Hobart can get quite cold in June.
-By 'cold' we're not talking Canadian winter cold, but you'll definitely need a warm coat, especially at night.
-Canberra regularly sees winter temperatures below 32° F (0° C) overnight in winter, rising to a cool 53° F (12° C) in the day.
-Most other southern cities are a bit warmer, with Melbourne and Adelaide experiencing average highs in the high 50s F (14-15° C).
+While Australia is more famous for its hot temperatures than its cold ones, cities like Melbourne, Adelaide, Canberra, and Hobart can get quite cold in June—you'll need a warm coat, especially at night.
+Canberra regularly sees winter temperatures below 32°F (0°C) overnight in winter, rising to 53°F (12°C) during the day.
+Most other southern cities are a bit warmer, with Melbourne and Adelaide experiencing average highs in the high 50s Fahrenheit.

 Northern parts of Australia see very little rain in June.
-Darwin remains hot, with average highs of 86° F (30° C) and lows of 68° F (20° C).
+Darwin remains hot, with average highs of 86°F (30°C) and lows of 68°F (20°C).
 But, there is practically no rain here in June, July, or August, meaning humidity is at a low.
-Northern Queensland towns are a bit cooler but still warm: Townsville, for example, has June highs of 77° F (25° C).
-Rainfall is still low though, so June is a comfortable time to visit northern parts of Australia.
+Northern Queensland towns are a bit cooler but still warm: Townsville, for example, has June highs of 77°F (25°C).
+Rainfall is still low, so June is a comfortable time to visit northern parts of Australia.

-Although most visitors to Australia will fly into Sydney or Melbourne, June is low season in the southeast of Australia because of the cooler temperatures and higher rainfall (in Sydney).
+Although most visitors to Australia will fly into Sydney or Melbourne, June is the low season in the southeast of Australia because of the cooler temperatures and higher rainfall (in Sydney).
 But, being big cities, there are plenty of indoor activities to enjoy when the weather's not great.
-June is low season, rather than off season.

-Expect places like the Whitsundays, Port Douglas, Broome in Western Australia, and the national parks near Darwin and around the Northern Territory to be quite busy in June.
-Book domestic flights and accommodation as far in advance as possible, especially if your travel coincides with Australian school holidays later in June (although the main winter holidays usually fall in early July).
+Expect places like the Whitsundays, Port Douglas, and Broome in Western Australia and the national parks near Darwin and around the Northern Territory to be quite busy in June.
+Book domestic flights and accommodation as far in advance as possible, especially if your travel coincides with the Australian school holidays later in June (although the main winter holidays usually fall in early July).

 Where to Go

-For a totally different scene, it's also possible to ski in some mountainous parts of Tasmania, New South Wales, Victoria, and the Australian Capital Territory (Canberra).
-Although Australia's mountains aren't as high as many others around the world, ski fields of around 5000 feet (1500 meters) in elevation generally provide enough snow for skiing from mid June.
+For a different scene, it's also possible to ski in some mountainous parts of Tasmania, New South Wales, Victoria, and the Australian Capital Territory (Canberra).
+Although Australia's mountains aren't as high as many others worldwide, ski fields of around 5,000 feet (1,500 m) in elevation generally provide enough snow for skiing from mid-June.

 Chat with a local specialist who can help organize your trip.